Well-being Events for Women

 £25 commitment fee we request you attend all 6 sessions.
 Free for unwaged please contact Lisa@thegrowingclub.co.uk

-To booking any of these events visit our bookings page
+To booking any of these events click on the title links above

 For the full well-being programme visit The Growing Club events page